History of Slovakia: Habsburg and Ottoman administration

-Ferdinand I, prince of Austria was elected king of Habsburg Kingdom of Hungary.
-After the conquest of Buda in 1541 by the Ottomans, Pressburg (the modern-day capital of Slovakia, Bratislava) became, for the period between 1536 and 1784/1848 the capital and the coronation city of the Habsburg Kingdom of Hungary.
+Ferdinand I, Archduke of Austria was elected king of the Habsburg Kingdom of Hungary.
+After the conquest of Buda in 1541 by the Ottomans, Pressburg (the modern-day capital of Slovakia, Bratislava) became, for the period between 1536 and 1784/1848, the capital and the coronation city of the Habsburg Kingdom of Hungary.

 From 1526 to 1830, nineteen Habsburg sovereigns went through coronation ceremonies as Kings and Queens of the Kingdom of Hungary in St. Martin's Cathedral.

 After the Ottoman invasion, the territories that had been administered by the Kingdom of Hungary became, for almost two centuries, the principal battleground of the Turkish wars.
-The region suffered due to the wars against the Ottoman expansion.
-A lot of loss of life and property occurred during the wars and the region also practically lost all of its natural riches, especially gold and silver, which went to pay for the costly and difficult combats of an endemic war.
-In addition, the double taxation of some areas was a common practice, which further worsened the living standards of the declining population of local settlements.
+The region suffered due to the wars against Ottoman expansion.
+Significant loss of life and property occurred during the wars and the region also practically lost all of its natural riches, especially gold and silver, which went to pay for the costly and difficult combat of an endemic war.
+In addition, double taxation of some areas was a common practice, which further worsened the living standards of the declining population of local settlements.